memgraph/sng-demo/post.md

 ```
 When it comes to the `ports` key, there is an important distinction between the **HOST_PORT** and the **CONTAINER_PORT**.
 The first number in the key is the **HOST_PORT** and it can be used to connect from your host machine to the service (for example with **Memgraph Lab**).
 The second number specifies the **CONTAINER_PORT** which is used for service-to-service communication.
 More precisely, our service `sng_db` can use this port to access the service `memgraph` and connect to the database.

-The `environment` key contains `MG_HOST` and `MG_PORT` which respresent environment variables in the service’s container.
+The `environment` key contains `MG_HOST` and `MG_PORT` which represent environment variables in the service’s container.
 They store the `memgraph` service address and port which are needed to establish a database connection.
 The `depends_on` key is used to start services in dependency order because we need the database to start before the web application.

 The `build` key allows us to tell Compose where to find the build instructions as well as the files and/or folders used during the build process.
 By using the `volumes` key, we bypass the need to constantly restart our image to load new changes to it from the host machine.

 Finally, we have a dockerized project that utilizes Poetry!
-This aproach is great for development because it enables us to run our project on completely different operating systems and environments without having to worry about compatibility issues.
+This approach is great for development because it enables us to run our project on completely different operating systems and environments without having to worry about compatibility issues.
 <br /><br />